 Demon’s Souls is quite linear compared to other Souls games.
 It’s broken up into five distinct worlds that can be explored in any order.
 While it can be tempting to explore them in the order they appear, we highly recommend saving certain areas for last.
 For instance, the later portion of the first world, particularly 1-4, is an absolute nightmare and should be visited much later on.
-Likewise, the majority of the first world, Tower of Latria, is quite difficult as well, particularly the Maneater boss.
+Likewise, the majority of the third world, Tower of Latria, is quite difficult as well, particularly the Maneater boss.

 Other locations like Valley of Defilement are much easier, despite being “late-game” areas.
 This world in particular scares players off due to how dark and menacing the level is, but the enemies themselves are way easier than those found in the third world or portions of the first world.
 In essence, you can — and should — explore in a non-linear order.